 TODD TOPS VIRTUAL TT LEADERBOARD

-Davey Todd put the frustrations of missing out on riding the Honda Racing Fireblade down Bray Hill this year behind him to storm to the top of the leaderboard with the fastest outright time in the second of the four race days for the Virtual TT powered by Motul.
+Davey Todd stormed to the top of the leaderboard with the fastest outright time in the second of the 4 race days for the Virtual TT powered by Motul.

 The Saltburn rider, who enjoyed a similar meteoric rise to his TT career with a fastest actual lap of the TT Mountain Course of 131.491mph in only his second year of racing, confessed to ‘feeling the pressure’ ahead of his lap.